Two-Day Homeschool Program (Grades 1-6)

 -

-Executive Functioning Skills – Strengthening memory, organization, and the ability to follow multi-step directions
+Developing memory, planning, and the ability to follow multi-step processes with increasing independence. -

-Each day includes outdoor play and nature exploration, fostering vitality, creativity, and a connection to the living world.
+Daily outdoor time and nature exploration remain essential, fostering vitality, creativity, and a grounded connection to the living world.

 -